 The first part of creating a new application is writing the network component classes.
 The second part is implementing the application-specific factory.
-For the power flow application, this is the PFFactory class, which inherits from the BaseFactory class.
+For the power flow application, this is the

+PFFactory class, which inherits from the BaseFactory class.
 Most of the important functionality in PFFactory is derived from the BaseFactory class and is used without modification, but several application-specific functions have been added to PFFactory that are used to set internal parameters in the network components.
 As an example, consider the setYBus function

 '''

 void gridpack::powerflow::PFFactory::setYBus(void)

 {

 int numBus = p_network->numBuses();

 int numBranch = p_network->numBranches();

 int i;

 for (i=0; i<numBus; i++) {

-dynamic_cast<PFBus>(p_network->getBus(i).get())->setYBus();
+p_network->getBus(i).get()->setYBus();

 }

 for (i=0; i<numBranch; i++) {

-dynamic_cast<PFBranch>(p_network->getBranch(i).get())->setYBus();
+p_network->getBranch(i).get()->setYBus();

 }

 }

 '''

 This function loops over all buses and branches and invokes the setYBus method in the individual PFBus and PFBranch objects.
 The first two lines in the factory setYBus method get the total number of buses and branches on the process.
 A loop over all buses on the process is initiated and a pointer to the bus object is obtained via the getBus bus method in the BaseNetwork class.
-This pointer is returned as a BaseComponent object, which doesn't have a setYBus method so it must then be cast to a PFBus pointer before invoking setYBus.
+This pointer is returned as a pointer of type PFBus, so it is not necessary to do a dynamic cast on it and the setYBus method, which is not part of the base class, can be invoked.
 The same set of steps is then repeated for the branches.
 The factory can be used to create other methods that invoke functions on buses and/or branches.
 Most of these functions follow the same general form as the setYBus method just described.

 The last part of building an application is creating the top level application driver that actually instantiates all the objects used in the calculation and controls the program flow.
 Running the code is broken up into two parts.
 The first is creating a main program and the second is creating the application driver.
 The main routine is primarily responsible for initializing the communication libraries and creating the application object, the application object then controls the application itself.
-The main program for the powerflow application is gridpack::powerflow::PFApp app; app.execute();
+The main program for the powerflow application is

 '''

 main(int argc, char argv)

 {

 gridpack::parallel::Environment env(argc,argv);

 gridpack::math::Initialize();

+'''

+'''

+gridpack::powerflow::PFApp app;

+app.execute();

 gridpack::math::Finalize();

-ierr = MPI_Finalize();

 }

 '''

 The first line in this program creates a variable of type Environment that initializes the MPI and GA communication libraries (the initialization happens in the constructor, so all that is necessary is to create the variable).
 The second line initializes the math library, which, in turn, calls the initialization routines of whatever library the math module is built on.
 The code then instantiates a power flow application object and calls the execute method for this object.
 The remainder of the power flow application is contained in the PFApp::execute method.
 Finally, when the application has finished running, the main program cleans up the communication and math libraries.
 The communication libraries are handled when the env variable goes out of scope and calls the Environment destructor.
-The main reason for breaking the code up in this way instead of including the execute function as part of main is to force the invocation of all the destructors in the GridPACKTM objects used to implement the application.
+The main reason for breaking the code up in this way instead of including the execute function as part of main is to force the invocation of all the destructors in the GridPACK objects used to implement the application.
 Otherwise, these destructors get called after the communication libraries have been finalized and the program will fail to exit cleanly.

-The power flow execute method is where the top level control of the application is embedded.
+The top level control of the application is embedded in the power flow execute method.
 The execute method starts off with the code